Physiotherapy

 Physiotherapy for Animals

 Physiotherapy has often been described under the heading of 'complementary medicine' or 'alternative medicine'.
-It is, in fact, neither 'alternative' nor a system of medicine.
+It is, in fact, neither 'alternative' nor a system of medicine but it is indeed complementary to other therapies.
 It is an ancillary or supportive therapy, which can be of excellent value in helping restoration of function, mobility and rehabilitation, after injury, prolonged veterinary treatment etc. It can be used alongside or after any form of medicine, whether conventional or alternative (e.g. homeopathy, acupuncture or herbal medicine).
 Broadly speaking, it works on the soft tissues structures, such as muscles, tendons and ligaments, restoring a normal range of movement, releasing spasm and breaking down scarring and restrictions of movement.

-It is not advised as a 'stand-alone', first-line therapy, especially as it does not address skeletal alignment.
-The AVMC strongly recommends specialist chiropractic manipulation to restore normal skeletal alignment, prior to application of physiotherapy techniques.
-N.B.: if the skeleton is misaligned at the time of using physiotherapy, then further injury is a foreseeable possible consequence.
+In the opinion of the AVMC, it is not advised as a 'stand-alone', first-line therapy, especially as it does not address skeletal alignment.
+The AVMC strongly recommends specialist chiropractic manipulation to restore normal skeletal alignment, prior to application of complementary physiotherapy techniques.
+N.B.: if the skeleton is misaligned at the time of using physiotherapy, then further pain or injury are foreseeable possible consequences.

 Physiotherapy may involve use of instruments, such as ultra-sound, LASER and magnets.
 However, it is commonly a manual, hands-on therapy, using deep massage, exercises and range of movement activity.
 It may also include a programme of controlled swimming or hydrotherapy (Canine Hydrotherapy Association) - we can find no equine hydrotherapy association, to date, despite the proliferation of facilities around the UK).
 The AVMC does not currently recommend hydrotherapy for CDRM, as we have found (circumstantially) that it seems to exhaust the nerves involved, leading to further degeneration..